 What is DMG?

 As a substance naturally found in plant and animal cells, DMG is a derivative of the amino acid glycine.
-Your body uses it to produce essential proteins, and it can mimic the health impact of antioxidants.
-Considered a health supplement, DMG can provide its users with benefits such as improving the behavior of children within the autism spectrum.
-Many parents have reported that by taking DMG as a dietary supplement, their children have enjoyed more focused attention spans.
-Dr. Bernard Rimland at the Autism Research Institute, based on favorable reports from parents, linked DMG to better communication skills, as well as improved social skills.
+Your body uses it to produce essential proteins, and it can mimic the health impact of antioxidants.* Considered a health supplement, DMG can provide its users with benefits such as helping children with behavioral challenges.* Many parents have reported that by taking DMG as a dietary supplement, their children have enjoyed more focused attention spans.* Dr. Bernard Rimland has also linked DMG to better communication skills, as well as improved social skills.*

 Professional athletes and recreational enthusiasts have also been supplementing with DMG for years to optimize performance.* As the founder of FoodScience Corporation, Dom Orlandi discovered DMG could improve physical endurance in 1968.* Orlandi and his team of researchers fed DMG to a group of thoroughbred horses that typically ran out of steam heading down the home stretch of races.
 Orlandi found that the DMG gave his horse the extra boost it needed to finish the end of the strong.* A later study, done by Dr. Stephen Levine, DVM showed that DMG could reduce lactic acid build up in equine.*

-The dietary supplement became mainstream in and a center of focus during the 1970s.
-Dr. Jerry Meduski at UCLA concluded DMG supports the metabolism during periods of acute stress.
-Dr. Meduski conducted the study on a group of rats, and the rats given DMG handled lower oxygen levels much better than the control group.
+The dietary supplement became mainstream and was a center of focus during the 1970s.
+Dr. Jerry Meduski at UCLA concluded DMG supports the metabolism during periods of acute stress.* Dr. Meduski had conducted a study on a group of rats, and the rats given DMG handled lower oxygen levels much better than the control group.*

 Potential Health Benefits of DMG*